This line is part of the following subdivision:

 There are spurs on the west side followed by trees on the west side, crossovers and a 2,500 ft. siding on the east side at CP Trousdale (MP 14.5), as the line turns north-northwest, CP BART (MP 13.7), adjacent to the BART storage tracks on the east side of the line, where the passenger speed limit drops to 75 mph for a short distance before resuming at 79 mph, and the passenger station at Millbrae (MP 13.5), with parking lot and old depot on the west side, Millbrae Avenue road bridge overhead, and a new depot on the west side, with a pedestrian bridge overhead where connection with the adjacent BART station on the east side of the line is made.
 To the north of its three-platform, four track station, the BART line descends into tunnel and turns away to the east to head for the San Francisco International Airport.
 East Hillcrest Boulevard passes beneath, there are intermediate signals at MP 12.3, signals for the south side of CP Center, a pedestrian crossing, the crossovers at CP Center (MP 11.2), and Center Street grade crossing at the north end of the crossovers.

-The BART line from the San Francisco International Airport passes underneath in tunnel and then heads away underground to take up the routing of the former Colma branch, there is a passenger station at San Bruno (MP 11.6), with parking lots on both sides of the line, as the line turns north, Angus Avenue grade crossing, detectors at MP 11.3, two more grade crossings (San Mateo Avenue, West San Bruno Avenue), with the first one at an acute angle and the street intersection on the east side of the line (all three grade crossings replaced by an overhead grade separation on May 26, 2013), the location of the junction where the former Colma branch (and before that the original SP line into San Francisco via Daly City) once headed northwest and today's BART line does likewise, albeit underground, the I-380 road bridge overhead, Herman Street alongside to the west, Scott Street grade crossing, and a spur on the west side at the north leg of the wye to the former Colma branch.
+The BART line from the San Francisco International Airport passes underneath in tunnel and then heads away underground to take up the routing of the former Colma branch, the line rises on a viaduct opened on MAy 26, 2013, there is a passenger station at San Bruno (MP 11.6), with parking lots on both sides of the line, as the line turns north, with a bridge over Angus Avenue, detectors at MP 11.3, bridges over San Mateo Avenue and West San Bruno Avenue), with the first one at an acute angle and the street intersection on the east side of the line, the location of the junction where the former Colma branch (and before that the original SP line into San Francisco via Daly City) once headed northwest and today's BART line does likewise, albeit underground, the I-380 road bridge overhead, Herman Street alongside to the west, Scott Street grade crossing, and a spur on the west side at the north leg of the wye to the former Colma branch.
 On June 24, 2011, 50 mph crossovers at CP Scott (MP 10.5) are brought on line.